 Does Trico OSC offer drop-in care?

-At this time the Trico Centre Out of School Program offers monthly child care.
-We have a one component or two component options for our families which means providing child care for only AM or PM hours or both before and after school.
+At this time the Trico Centre Out of School Program offers monthly childcare.
+We have a one component or two component options for our families which means providing childcare for only AM or PM hours or both before and after school.
+Our program does not provide Drop-in care.

 DAY AT TRICO OSC